jamesiarmes/homelab/ansible/roles/jellyfin/README.md

 This role assumes the following have already been configured on the Kubernetes
 cluster:

 - A functional NFS storage backend with two `StorageClass` objects named `nfs-config` and `nfs-media`.
 - MetalLB installed and configured to provide `LoadBalancer` services.
+- A CNI plugin installed with support for Multus with `macvlan`.

 ## Role Variables